Vagus nerve compression in the neck: Symptoms and treatments

 - the nasopharynx which is the airway behind the nasal passages.
 Also contained within the nasopharynx are the adenoids chronically implicated in breathing problems, especially through the mouth),

-- the eustachian tube and middle ear, (problems of ear fullness and hearing – please see my article Neck pain Chronic Sinusitis and Eustachian Tube Dysfunction),
+- the eustachian tube, and the middle ear, (problems of ear fullness and hearing – please see my article Neck pain Chronic Sinusitis and Eustachian Tube Dysfunction),

 - the skull base, the occipital bone and the foramen magnum,